Intel considering selling its foundry business, might scrap some of its factory projects too

 The biggest client of Intel Foundry is still Intel, and until the business has more customers from across the world, it will continue to struggle financially.
 Intel Foundry reported operating losses of $2.8 billion in its most recent quarter, and it's expected to get worse in the coming year than was previously projected.

-* Prices last scanned on 9/17/2024 at 3:47 pm CDT - prices may not be accurate, click links above for the latest price.
-We may earn an affiliate commission from any sales.
+* Prices last scanned 5/20/2026 at 11:46 am CDT - prices may be inaccurate.
+As an Amazon Associate, we earn from qualifying purchases.
+We earn affiliate commission from any Newegg or PCCG sales.

 Newsletter Subscription